csdorman/My-Code-Learning/README.md

 # My-Code-Learning

+## Nov 6
+Finished the CSS portion of the Freecodecamp and like normal, there seems to be a progression in the middle that I am not understanding as fast as they go through it.
+That's almost certainly since I'm doing this on my own (without lots of homework on constant immersion, but the idea of creating shapes out of divs with the `.Something::after` and `.something::before` sub-classes messes with my head.

+The animation stuff was pretty neat, but also I feel like I just have to constantly stare at the code to figure out how it's all put together.
+Overall, though, I feel like I know more now, and I'm not totally underwater!
+Hooray!

 ## Nov 5
 More CSS fun.
 Skewing, hsl() for color, hue, and shading, complimentary and tertiary colors.
 Fun times!